Jubilee (1978 film): Plot

-Meanwhile, Mad, Bod and Crabs asphyxiate Happy Days, one of Crabs' one-night stands, with red plastic sheeting.
+Meanwhile, Mad, Bod and Crabs asphyxiate Happy Days, one of Crabs's one-night stands, with red plastic sheeting, when he fails to fully satisfy Crabs in bed.
 They proceed to break into the flat of androgynous rock star Lounge Lizard, whom Bod throttles to death.
 A fight breaks out between Kid and a policeman, at a disco session in Westminster Cathedral.
-After the gang all watch Kid's TV debut together, Viv and the three males pay a visit to Max's bingo hall, where violent police activity causes the death of Sphinx, Angel and the Kid.
-Revenge attacks on the two police officers responsible follow.
-One of them is castrated to death by Mad and Amyl; the other, who has just started an affair with Crabs, is blown up on his doorstep with a petrol bomb by Bod.
+After the gang all watch Kid's TV debut together, Viv and the three males pay a visit to Max's bingo hall, where violent police activity causes the death of Sphinx, Angel and Kid.
+Revenge attacks on the two policemen responsible follow.
+One of them is castrated to death by Mad and Amyl while the other, who has just started an affair with Crabs, is blown up on his doorstep with a petrol bomb by Bod.

-Finally, Ginz takes the four women off to Dorset — "the only safe place to live these days" — an unreconstructed right wing aristocratic enclave, where he signs a recording contract with the gang.
-Interspersed with these displays of contemporary anarchic violence, Dee, Ariel and Elizabeth try to interpret the signs of anarchic modernity around them, before they undertake a pastoral and nostalgic return to the sixteenth century at the film's end.
+Finally, Ginz takes the four women off to Dorset – "the only safe place to live these days" – an unreconstructed right-wing aristocratic enclave, where he signs a recording contract with the gang.
+Interspersed with these displays of contemporary anarchic violence, Dee, Ariel, and Elizabeth try to interpret the signs of anarchic modernity around them, before they undertake a pastoral and nostalgic return to the sixteenth century at the film's end.